seanpm2001/GitHub_Organization_Info/AdditionalInfo/2/Seanpm2001-Academic-Free-License/README.md

 ## Description

-My GitHub organization for my projects licensed under one of the GNU Affero General Public License (Academic-Free-License) software licenses.
+My GitHub organization for my projects licensed under one of the Academic Free License (AFL) software licenses.

 ## More info